-I am a research fellow at the Institute of Biomedical Technologies (ITB) of the Italian Research Council (CNR).
-My research focuses on knowledge management in biomedicine and healthcare.
-In particular, I am interested in personalised medical assessments exploiting epidemiological and biomedical knowledge of diagnostic and therapeutic significance.
+I focus on knowledge management in biomedicine and healthcare with the aim of improving personalised medical assessments and public health.
+I work at the Institute of Biomedical Technologies (ITB) of the Italian Research Council (CNR) where I am exploring how epidemiological and biomedical knowledge of diagnostic and therapeutic significance can be integrated by means of innovative approaches.
 I explore models to represent knowledge of biological characteristics of disease as associated with diverse disease trajectories, treatments and outcomes.

 Keywords: knowledge management, knowledge integration, interdisciplinary, eHealth, personalised medicine, ontology, classification, knowledge-bases, knowledge representation, semantics, modularity, contextual reasoning, healthcare systems modelling, risk assessment, prevention, personalised medicine